minolta001/MaxEntIRL_assignment/README.md

 ```

-0 is the start state and 24 is a special goal state that always transitions to a special terminal state, 25.
+24 is a goal state that always transitions to a special terminal state, 25.
 There are 4 actions: up, down, left, and right, which move the agent accordingly (and deterministically), unless the agent would move past the edge of the world, in which it stays in place.
 All actions at state 24 lead to state 25 deterministically.
 All actions at state 25 lead to each possible next state with probability zero, making it terminal.

 There are 4 features and only one is active at any given state, represented 1-hot vector at each state, with the layout as follows:
 ```